ganskef/LittleProxy-mitm/README.md

 [![Build Status](https://travis-ci.org/ganskef/LittleProxy-parent.png?branch=master)](https://travis-ci.org/ganskef/LittleProxy-parent)

-LittleProxy-mitm is an extension for the [LittleProxy](https://github.com/adamfisk/LittleProxy) which enables Man-In-The-Middle for HTTPS.
+LittleProxy-mitm is an extension for [LittleProxy](https://github.com/adamfisk/LittleProxy) which enables Man-In-The-Middle.
 It provides for so all the filter capabilities of LittleProxy with HTTPS sites, too.
 See [Aldo Cortesi](http://corte.si/posts/code/mitmproxy/howitworks/index.html) for a detailed description of proxy interception processes.

 The first run creates the key store for your Certificate Authority.
 It's used to generate server certificates on the fly.
 The ```littleproxy-mitm.pem``` file have to be imported in your browser or within the systems certificates, Mozilla for example: